-- The overall amount leveraged by your CMF Award is determined based on the total Eligible Project Costs (EPCs) for Projects financed/supported by the Award. - Guidance on what counts as EPCs is found in the Application FAQ.
-The total EPCs for a Project won't exceed the total development cost for the Project.
+- The overall amount leveraged by your CMF Award is determined based on the total Eligible Project Costs (EPCs) for Projects financed/supported by the Award. - Guidance on what counts as EPCs is found in the Application FAQs.
+Calculated EPCs may not exceed the total development cost for any one Project.